How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Scaling Instruction Languages

 \subsection{Benchmarks and Evaluation}

-We evaluate the instruction-tuned models on three multilingual benchmarks.
-XCOPA~\citep{ponti-etal-2020-xcopa} is a multilingual dataset for causal commonsense reasoning in 11 languages XStoryCloze~\citep{lin2021few} is a multilingual dataset derived from the English StoryCloze dataset~\citep{mostafazadeh2017lsdsem} for commonsense reasoning in the story, translated into 10 non-English languages.
-The test involves a system selecting the appropriate ending for a four-sentence story.
-XWinograd~\citep{tikhonov-ryabinin-2021-heads} is a multilingual compilation of Winograd Schemas~\citep{levesque2012winograd} available in six languages, designed for assessing cross-lingual commonsense reasoning abilities.
-We utilize zero-shot evaluation techniques facilitated by the Language Model Evaluation Harness (lm-evaluation-harness)~\citep{eval-harness}.
-Different models, trained with progressively added languages, are evaluated on these benchmarks using accuracy (\%) as the evaluation metric.
+We test on three multilingual benchmarks.
+XCOPA~\citep{ponti-etal-2020-xcopa} is a multilingual dataset for causal commonsense reasoning in 11 languages.
+XStoryCloze~\citep{lin2021few} is a multilingual dataset for commonsense reasoning in the story in 10 non-English languages.
+XWinograd~\citep{tikhonov-ryabinin-2021-heads} is a multilingual compilation of Winograd Schemas~\citep{levesque2012winograd} available in 6 languages.
+We run zero-shot prompting via lm-evaluation-harness~\citep{eval-harness}.
+Different models, trained with progressively added languages, are evaluated on these benchmarks using accuracy (0-1) as the metric.